Crispy Aloo Pakora / Potato Fritters

 Cut the chili into fine shreds and put them in the mixing bowl.

-Now put 6 large spoons of gram flour in the bowl and add 1/2 a spoon of garam masala, Cumin seeds, a pinch of turmeric powder and a pinch of cumin powder and salt and mix well all the dry ingredients with water.
-Make sure you add water gradually and not pour the entire glass into it.
+Now put 6 large spoons of gram flour in the bowl and add 1/2 a spoon of garam masala, Cumin seeds, a pinch of turmeric powder, and a pinch of cumin powder and salt and mix well all the dry ingredients with water.
+Make sure you add water gradually and do not pour the entire glass into it.
 Doing that would spoil the consistency of the batter.
 Make sure the batter is neither too thin nor very thick.
 Cover the bowl with a lid and keep it aside for around 15 minutes.

 Take 4-5 large potatoes to wash them and peel off the skin.
-Cut the potatoes into thin slices in round shape.
+Cut the potatoes into thin slices in a round shape.

 Take a deep frying pan and add cooking oil to it, fill it no more than half full to avoid spillovers while frying, and allow the oil to heat.

 To check whether the oil is ready for frying here is a little trick I follow.
 Gently dip a tiny drop of the batter into the oil.
-If it rises up then u know the oil is ready and once it ready lower the gas flame.
+If it rises up then u know the oil is ready and once it is ready lower the gas flame.